MarkBuffalo/coronavirus-stats/README.md

 # Why?

-There's a lot of misinformation out there surrounding the coronavirus.
+There's a lot of misinformation surrounding the coronavirus pandemic.
 You've probably heard a million and a half people downplaying the severity of this pandemic for months.
 This bot attempts to show you just how bad it is using basic stats that the average person can understand.

 Please get your information from the [Center for Disease Control](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019).
 Many people do not have your best interests and mind; some are ignorant, some are malicious.

+A lot of well-meaning people are pushing bogus information without realizing it.
 Most major media companies, [including CBS](https://www.cbsnews.com/live-updates/coronavirus-disease-covid-19-latest-news-2020-03-21/), vet their information before airing it.

    * [Requirements](#requirements)